 Exact causes of stress in the horse can be hard to determine, but are often linked to herd issues, housing conditions, environmental factors, handling methods, training, transportation and competition.
 Horses are very similar to humans in the respect that they respond better to consistency and routines on a day to day basis.
 Any upset in that routine can contribute to stress formation which then manifests as behavioral issues.
 Learned behaviors or responses to stress in prior environments can transfer forward even though the prior initiating factor has been resolved.

 Stress.
-It impacts every dog and horse, leading to anxiety, behavioral problems, and many negative health implications.
-It affects them all on different levels and considering the health effects, the best option would be to just eliminate stress, but that is not always possible.
-The impact of stress on health is obvious and well known, but often we neglect to realize the same impact in the average dog or horse.
+It impacts us all, no matter if we are a human, pet or a horse, leading to anxiety, behavioral problems and many negative health implications.
+It affects us all on different levels and considering the health effects, the best option would be to just eliminate stress, but that is not always possible.
+The impact to our health is obvious and well known, but often we neglect to realize the same impact on our pets and equine companions.
 Those effects are real, but the question comes as to what is the best way to manage them?
-Let’s take a look at one promising option, which is the powerful adaptogen, Ashwaghanda. (more…)
+Let’s take a look at one promising option.